 On the other hand, if the difference does not meet the 10% threshold, the original debt is not extinguished but merely modified.
-In such case, the carrying amount is adjusted by the costs or fees paid or received in the restructuring.
+In such case, the carrying amount is adjusted by the costs or fees paid or received in the restructuring and change in the present value of future cashflows, in which the difference is recognized in P&L.